iammuntazirali/INGRES_CHATBOT/README.md

 - **Frontend:** A Next.js application for all user interfaces (chatbot and dashboards).
 - **Backend:** A Python FastAPI application that serves as the central API, orchestrating requests to the AI and data services.
 - **Data & AI:** A dedicated layer containing the PostgreSQL database (with PostGIS), a vector database for RAG, and hosted LLM and ML models.
-- **DevOps:** A CI/CD pipeline built with Docker and GitHub Actions for automated deployment.

 ## Getting Started